mindreframer/dockswap/Readme.md

 - Docker daemon
 - Go (for building from source) or prebuilt binary
 - SQLite (bundled, no external database required)
+- Caddy (for HTTP proxying; managed by Dockswap)

 ---

 ## Getting Started

 1. Install Dockswap (build from source or download a release).
-2. Write YAML configuration files for your applications.
+2. Create a config directory and write YAML configuration files for your applications in `apps/`.
-3. Start the Dockswap binary, pointing to your config directory.
+3. Run the Dockswap CLI, pointing to your config directory.
-4. Use the CLI or API to manage deployments and monitor status.
+4. Use the CLI to manage deployments and monitor status.

 For detailed requirements, design, and implementation plan, see the `@spec/0-init/` folder.